-Poly-Gaussian random process has two known advantages.
-First, is that it can approximate an arbitrary random process with any desired accuracy [13].
-Second, the sample relief of poly-Gaussian random process can be simulated numerically by the simple algorithm based on the transformation of Gaussian distributions [11].
-This algorithm is developed for many applications like light scattering on rough surface, growing of thin films for the micro-electronics, surface diagnostics by electronic spectroscopy, a friction in machinery etc. [11].
+- it can approximate an arbitrary random process with any desired accuracy [13].

+- the sample relief of poly-Gaussian random process can be simulated numerically by the simple algorithm based on the transformation of Gaussian distributions [12].

+This algorithm is developed for many applications like light scattering on rough surface, growing of thin films for the micro-electronics, surface diagnostics by electronic spectroscopy, a friction in machinery etc. [12].
 The possibility of precise approximation of real micro-reliefs is confirmed also in different technology processes.
-In particular, rough surfaces are simulated which have been modeled as well by ionic bombardment of the steel using nitrogen ions, as by chemical etching of the steel by alcohol solution of nitric acid.
-In both cases very good agreement with experimental measurements is confirmed.
+In particular, rough surfaces are simulated which have been modelled as well by ionic bombardment of the steel using nitrogen ions, as by chemical etching of the steel by alcohol solution of nitric acid.
+In both cases, experimental measurements confirmed numerical results with high precision.
+The techniques of similar type are applied to model the surfaces of flying vehicles moving in rarefied gas.